 5.2.a.
 Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

 5.2.b.
-Scope of the project: This amendment defines modifications to both the IEEE 802.11 medium access control layer (MAC) and physical layers (PHY) of High Throughput (HT), Very High Throughput (VHT), Directional Multi Gigabit (DMG) and PHYs under concurrent development (e.g, High Efficiency (HE), Next Generation 60GHz (NG60)) that enables determination of absolute and relative position with better accuracy with respect to FTM executing on the same PHY-type, while reducing existing wireless medium use and power consumption and is scalable to dense deployments.
+Scope of the project: This amendment defines modifications to both the IEEE 802.11 medium access control layer (MAC) and physical layers (PHY) of High Throughput (HT), Very High Throughput (VHT), Directional Multi Gigabit (DMG) and PHYs under concurrent development (e.g, High Efficiency (HE), Next Generation 60GHz (NG60)) that enables determination of absolute and relative position with better accuracy with respect to the Fine Timing Measurement (FTM) protocol5 executing on the same PHY-type, while reducing existing wireless medium use and power consumption and is scalable to dense deployments.

 These modifications shall enable coexistence and backward compatibility with other 802.11 devices, operating in the same band.
 Backward compatibility with legacy 802.11 devices implies that devices implementing this amendment shall (a) maintain data communication compatibility and (b) support the Fine Timing Measurement (FTM) protocol.

-5.3 Is the completion of this standard dependent upon the completion of another standard: For futher study
+5.3 Is the completion of this standard dependent upon the completion of another standard: The HE task group is amending 802.11 and a task group (if any) arising from the NG60 study group might amend 802.11.
+It is anticipated that the NGP, HE and (if applicable) NG60 amendments will coordinate their drafts in accordance with their expected completion dates.
 5.4 Purpose: The purpose of this amendment is to enhance accuracy and scalability of positioning (over and above that provided by the Fine Timing Measurement mechanism in IEEE Std 802.11) for fixed, portable, and mobile stations.

 5.5 Need for the Project With the introduction of accurate location support to IEEE Std 802.11, a broad set of mass market applications and Use Cases have been enabled.

-However, as the technology penetrate the market, user expectations are for positioning services to be made available anytime, any place at increasing level of performance.
+However, as the technology penetrates the market, user expectations are for positioning services to be made available anytime, any place at increasing level of performance.

-According to market research the year over year market till 2018 for 802.11 based positioning technology is expected to grow by roughly 15% for AP to STA usages and 50% for peer to peer usages year over year for the same period*2.
+According to market research the year over year market till 2018 for 802.11 based positioning technology is expected to grow by roughly 15% for AP to STA usages and 50% for peer to peer usages year over year for the same period2.
 Thus the opportunity arises for 802.11 based systems to extend their location capabilies to new use case scenarios.

 Current standardized technology already enables 802.11 based navigation for pedestrians, yet other usages and use cases are in need of additional positioning services:

-A more robust, accurate and precise location such as guidance to a product on a specific shelf*1 while retaining the existing infrastructure deployment density.
+A more robust, accurate and precise location such as guidance to a product on a specific shelf1,6 while retaining the existing infrastructure deployment density.

-A highly scalable indoor positioning system for crowded metro stations and stadiums.
+A highly scalable indoor positioning system for crowded metro stations and stadiums3,4,6.

-Non-AP STA to non-AP STA positioning such as support for peer to peer connectivity and decision making.
+Non-AP STA to non-AP STA positioning such as support for peer to peer connectivity and decision making6.

 5.6 Stakeholders for the Standard Manufacturers and users of semiconductors, personal computers, enterprise networking devices, consumer electronic devices, home networking equipment, mobile wearable devices, test and measurement equipment providers.